boldingd/EclipsePhaseContent/Kainouda2035.md

 >
 > **Apotheotician**: Oh, yes.
 Not my area of expertise, but the hardware types usually write it off as "not worth the trouble," like most high-security handle-your-ego parts of any given hab.
 >
-> **Kai**: Spoiler: if you need to get onto the Thistledown discretely, either use the spaceport, use surface access, or, smartest way, dark-cast to Limehouse and then purchase an egocast over the local mesh from any random an-cap with a radio.
+> **Bauble**: Spoiler: if you need to get onto the Thistledown discretely, either use the spaceport, use surface access, or, smartest way, dark-cast to Limehouse and then purchase an egocast over the local mesh from any random an-cap with a radio.
 >
 > **GoodNewsHarbinger**: Or bring along some infosec talent that can make some room once you've got local mesh access.
 >
-> **Kai**: Or that, yes.
+> **Bauble**: Or that, yes.
 >
 > **Gunslinger#MONOLITH**: Or bring a bot and EVA.
 >
-> **Anarcat**: Like that stunt you pulled in, *ah*, the hab where squatters had hung japanese lanterns everywhere.
+> **anarcat**: Like that stunt you pulled in, *ah*, the hab where squatters had hung Japanese lanterns everywhere.
 >
 > **Gunslinger#MONOLITH**: Ha!
 Exactly like that.

-### Kainouda Defence
+### Kainouda Defense

 ## The Thistledown Cooperative